philipsouthwell/pygame-headsmash/README.md

-# Tie Slap
+# Head Smash
-I am developing *Tie Slap* as a way of learning pygame, and as my first github project.
+I am developing *Head Smash* as a way of learning pygame, and as my first github project.

 ## Game Concept Features
 - Control the movement of a head with your mouse